jadentheprogrammer06/bash_ping-to-text/README.md

 ---------------------------------------------------
 ABOUT THIS TOOL
 ---------------------------------------------------
-This is a hand-coded script I wrote to do the basic task of pinging a DNS/IP address and then saving the results to a log file which is named by date and time.
+This is a script I wrote to do the basic task of pinging a DNS/IP address and then saving the results to a log file which is named by date and time.